Skip to main content

 3. Order

-In this method, one visitor can view different products and add many products to cart.
+In this method, one visitor can view different products and add many products to the cart.
 Then, it will be counted as many product views and many add to carts.

 Therefore, the conversion rate of the following metric will be calculated by: